 The "Bible" with respect to requirements for all department programs is the University Bulletin.
-The requirements for the Economics major and minor can be accessed through the Economics Department website (click on "Undergraduate" and then on "Major and Minor Requirements" for the official Bulletin version or on "Advising Information" for advice aimed specifically at our students).
+The requirements for the Economics major and minor can also be accessed through the Economics Department website (click on "Undergraduate" and then on "Major and Minor Requirements" for the official Bulletin version or on "Advising Information" for advice aimed specifically at our students).
 This memo is intended to provide advisors with a more interpretive and user-friendly guide to our requirements.
 A separate "Advising Summary" gives a concise list of the requirements for the department's programs.

 There are two ways a student can declare a major or minor.
-Many students discuss the program with the Undergraduate Advising Head, get his/her signature on the declaration form, and are then assigned an advisor by Eliza.
-Other students will seek out an advisor first, have him/her sign the declaration form, and then obtain the Undergraduate Advising Head's signature.
-In the former case, you (as an advisor) will receive a copy of the declaration form, but you may only see the student later if he/she comes to you with questions about the program.
+Many students discuss the program with the Undergraduate Advising Head, get the Undergraduate Advising Head's signature on the declaration form, and are then assigned an advisor by Leslie.
+In this case, you may only see the student later if the student comes to you with questions about the program.
+Other students will seek out an advisor first, fill out the declaration form with the advisor, and then obtain the Undergraduate Advising Head's signature.
 In the latter case, you will be involved in helping the student fill out the declaration form.
 That procedure is described below in the section labeled "The Mechanics of Declaring a Major or Minor."